 The Content of Drills Undertaken by Hankyu Corporation and Hanshin Electric Railway Hankyu Corporation and Hanshin Electric Railway both conduct specific training programmes in their train operation, civil engineering (workshop) facility, electrical facility, and rolling stock divisions, as well as exercises to prepare for specific emergency situations.
 Both networks also hold their own independent joint drills for emergencies where cooperation across business divisions is required.
-Joint Drills: Hankyu Corporation -----

-Practical emergency drill (held December 2012) Emergency evacuation guidance and restoration drill assuming a train fire and track flooding on a Kyoto subway line methods from trains, the safety of the evacuation route and the time required to evacuate.
-Upon completing tsunami countermeasures in December that included installing emergency ladders on bridges, we held tsunami evacuation drills assuming evacuation guidance is given Held Tsunami Drill Schematic exercise (held August 2012) ing in the Nankai Trough In May and December 2012, Hanshin Electric Railway held tsunami drills using actual rolling stock in conjunction with each division of the Urban Transportation Business on the Hanshin Namba Line's Shinyodogawa River Bridge.
+Joint Drills: Hankyu Corporation ----- flooding on a Kyoto subway line methods from trains, the safety of the evacuation route and the time required to evacuate.
+Upon completing tsunami countermeasures in December that included installing emergency ladders on bridges, we held tsunami evacuation drills assuming evacuation guidance is given to passengers exiting a train stopped on one of those bridges Held Tsunami Drill Schematic exercise (held August 2012) ing in the Nankai Trough In May and December 2012, Hanshin Electric Railway held tsunami drills using actual rolling stock in conjunction with each division of the Urban Transportation Business on the Hanshin Namba Line's Shinyodogawa River Bridge.
 Before undertaking tsunami countermeasures in May, we conducted drills to verify passenger exit Communication drills assuming the occurrence of an earthquake and tsunami originat-